Answers to frequently asked questions about this popular gift option are below.

 No. The donor can receive no benefits in return for the gift.
 This includes life income plan payments.

-No. While a charitable IRA rollover gift can be made to Athletics, the donor is not permitted to receive any Hokie Club priority points or other privileges in exchange for the gift.
+No. While a charitable IRA rollover gift can be made to Athletics, the donor is not permitted to receive substantial benefits, such as ticket privileges, in exchange for the gift.
 Otherwise, the gift will not be a qualified charitable IRA rollover.

 The only permissible benefits from a charitable IRA rollover gift are those that would not reduce the tax deduction for which the donor would have otherwise qualified.
 At Virginia Tech, a charitable IRA rollover gift is allowed to count toward naming opportunities and toward recognition society memberships such as the Ut Prosim Society and the 1872 Society.